mhanauer/CenterstoneRCS/README.md

 summary(modelMI3, fit.measure = TRUE)

 ```
-For the sexual orientation model, to increase power, we created two categories any who is and is not heterosexual.
+For the sexual orientation model, to increase power, we created two categories anyone who is and is not heterosexual.
 Therefore, anything greater than 1 (i.e. 2,3,4) become 2's.
 ```{r}
 itemsOnly$G1a..Sexual.Orientation. = ifelse(itemsOnly$G1a..Sexual.Orientation.>1, 2,itemsOnly$G1a..Sexual.Orientation.)
 levels(as.factor(itemsOnly$G1a..Sexual.Orientation.))